World communism: Early era (1917–1944)

 Whereas for Engels the transitional period was reduced to a single act, for Lenin thirty to forty years later it had become extended and "obviously lengthy".
 In the same place, he argues strongly that Marx's conception of communist society is not utopian, but takes into account the heritage of what came before.

-This gives at least roughly the position on world communism as the Comintern was set up in 1919: world revolution is necessary for the setting up of world communism, but not as an immediate or clearly sufficient event.
+Lenin’s position on world communism, then, by the time the Comintern was set up in 1919, was: world revolution is necessary for the setting up of world communism, but not as an immediate or clearly sufficient event.

 Stalinist and Cold War era (1945–1992)

 As the theory of socialism in one country challenged Trotsky's permanent revolution, the Soviet Union dissolved the Third International during World War II.
 However, Stalin did not intend to implement isolationism despite this one-country approach.

 In a 1936 interview with journalist Roy W. Howard, Stalin articulated his rejection of world revolution and stated that "We never had such plans and intentions" and that "The export of revolution is nonsense".

 Nevertheless, Stalin also supported revolutionary socialism around the world to continue to work toward world communism, however distant it might be.
 Thus it backed the 26th of July Movement in the Cuban Revolution, the North Vietnamese in the Vietnam War and the MPLA in the Angolan Civil War.
 The domino theory of the Cold War was driven by this intent as anti-communists feared that isolationism by capitalist countries would lead to the collapse of their self-defense.